evgenyneu/lolstats/README.md

 ## Usage

-Run `python load.py` to download player's match data and store it locally.
+Run `python load.py` to download data for the most recent matches and store it locally.
 For example:

 ```bash
 python load.py --name=Faker --tag=t1 --region=americas --max=100 --key=your_api_key